DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 I prefer to keep it simple and use something like [postman](https://www.getpostman.com/) to make a simple API call.
 Set the body to *raw*, and pass in the data like so:

+**TODO:** Replace this with example from linear regression.
+Right now I passed in dummy data from iris-classification as an example.

 ```{"input_df": [{"sepal length": 3.0, "petal width": 0.25, "sepal width": 3.6, "petal length": 1.3}]}```

 Detailed instructions on how to do that are in this documentation, [How to consume an Azure ML web serivce.](https://docs.microsoft.com/en-us/azure/machine-learning/studio/consume-web-services)